Power Line Communication and Sensing Using Time Series Forecasting: Abstract

 \section{Abstract}

-Monitoring grid assets continuously is critical in ensuring the reliable operation of the electricity grid system and improving its resilience in case of a defect.
-In light of several asset monitoring techniques in use, power line communication (PLC) enables a low-cost cable diagnostics solution by re-using smart grid data communication modems to also infer the cable health using the inherently estimated communication channel state information.
-Traditional PLC-based cable diagnostics solutions are dependent on prior knowledge of the cable type, network topology, and/or characteristics of the anomalies.
-In contrast, we develop an asset monitoring technique in this paper that can detect various types of anomalies in the grid without any prior domain knowledge.
-To this end, we design a solution that first uses time-series forecasting to predict the PLC channel state information at any given point in time based on its historical data.
-Under the assumption that the prediction error follows a Gaussian distribution, we then perform chi-squared statistical test to determine the significance level of the resultant Mahalanobis distance to build our anomaly detector.
-We demonstrate the effectiveness and universality of our solution via evaluations conducted using both synthetic and real-world data extracted from low- and medium-voltage distribution networks.
+Smart electrical grids rely on data communication to support their operation and on sensing for diagnostics and maintenance.
+Usually, the roles of communication and sensing equipment are different, i.e., communication equipment does not participate in sensing tasks and vice versa.
+Power line communication (PLC) offers a~cost-effective solution for \textsl{{joint}} communication and sensing for smart grids.
+This~is because the~high-frequency PLC signals used for data communication also reveal detailed information regarding the~health of the~power lines that they travel through.
+Traditional PLC-based power line or cable diagnostic solutions are dependent on prior knowledge of the~cable type, network topology, and/or characteristics of the~anomalies.
+In~this paper, we~develop a~power line sensing technique that can detect various types of cable anomalies without any prior domain knowledge.
+To~this end, we~design a~solution that first uses time-series forecasting to predict the~PLC channel state information at any given point in~time based on its historical data.
+Under the~approximation that the~prediction error follows a~Gaussian distribution, we~then perform chi-squared statistical test to build an~anomaly detector which identifies the~occurrence of a~cable fault.
+We~demonstrate the~effectiveness and universality of our sensing solution via evaluations conducted using both synthetic and real-world data extracted from low- and medium-voltage distribution networks.